Hubs doesn’t even like autumn squash, but he likes my soup. Here’s how I make it.

 salt, black pepper, and nutmeg to taste

 Roast by placing whole squash in a pan and cooking at 375 degrees for one hour.
-Melt the butter in a large pot, and cook the onion, celery, carrot, sweet potatoes, and cubed roasted squash 5 minutes, or until lightly browned.
+Melt the butter in a large pot, and cook the onion, celery, carrot, and sweet potatoes 5 minutes, or until softened.

 Pour in enough of the chicken stock to cover vegetables.
 Bring to a boil.
 Reduce heat to low, cover pot, and simmer 40 minutes, or until all vegetables are tender.